104th Grey Cup: Aftermath

 Immediately following the game, Redblacks quarterback Henry Burris was named the Grey Cup's Most Valuable Player, having completed 35-of-46 passes for 461 yards and three touchdowns (while running for another two).
 Redblacks receiver Brad Sinopoli received the Dick Suderman Trophy as the game's Most Valuable Canadian.
-Burris became the oldest quarterback to ever win the Grey Cup at 41 years and 177 days.
+Burris became the oldest quarterback to win the Grey Cup at 41 years and 177 days.

 The Redblacks' victory ended a 40-year-long championship drought for the city of Ottawa, dating back to the last championship of the Ottawa Rough Riders in 1976.
 During that timespan, the Rough Riders and the city's original replacement franchise Ottawa Renegades both folded while the modern Ottawa Senators (who have yet to win a Stanley Cup) joined the National Hockey League.
 Shortly after the game, the City of Ottawa announced it would hold a championship parade and fan rally for the Redblacks on November 29, two days after the game.

 On December 7, 2016 CFL Commissioner Jeffrey Orridge fined more than 20 of the 88 players who suited up in this year's Grey Cup because of violations related to how they wore their socks in the game.